ytkk2/Panel_Data_Analysis/README.md

 # Panel Data Analysis

-## Subtitle: Panel Data Analysis on Densely Inhabited District Population Density and Relative Total Factor Productivity
+## Subtitle: Panel Data Analysis on Densely Inhabited District Population Density and Relative Total Factor Productivity in Japan

 ### Detailed Description
 This project aims to perform a comprehensive analysis of panel data.
 The key steps include: